samrocketman/yml-install-files/README.md

 I created this project to solve the following challenges:

 - In docker images, I package common utilities such as `yq`.
 I tend to download on different architectures and operating systems.
 Handling various download URL formats and processes for different projects can be unique to each project.
 Not all utilities are available for all OSes or architectures.
-- For building multiarch images, running the same command regardless of OS or architecture is desirable.
+- For building multi-arch images, running the same command regardless of OS or architecture is desirable.
 - Validating the integrity of downloaded utilities is a regular practice.
 I wanted to have an easy means of validating downloaded files.
-- Keeping utilities up to date.
+- Keeping utilities up to date automatically balancing the above constraints.

 ### About Project